 But hey, if you want to add some scrambled eggs to this Egg Roll in a Bowl recipe, go for it!
 I absolutely love scrambled eggs.

-- You can easily swap out the pork for ground turkey or ground chicken.
+- Try it with a different protein.
+You can easily swap out the pork for ground turkey or ground chicken.

-- As mentioned above, feel free to add in some scrambled eggs, similar to fried rice!
+- Add in some scrambled eggs.
+As mentioned above, feel free to add in some scrambled eggs, similar to fried rice!

-- This dish even becomes gluten free and keto friendly if you make your own teriyaki sauce – store bought varieties usually contain sugar and soy sauce, which includes wheat.
+- Make it gluten free and keto-friendly.
+This dish can become gluten free and keto friendly if you make your own teriyaki sauce – store bought varieties usually contain sugar and soy sauce, which includes wheat.

-- Make it spicy by adding in a little cracked red pepper flakes or a couple drops of Sriracha sauce.
+- Make it spicy.
+Add in a little cracked red pepper flakes or a couple drops of Sriracha sauce.

-- Grab some lettuce leaves and use the filling for lettuce wraps!
+- Use the filling for lettuce wraps.
+Grab some lettuce leaves and use the filling for lettuce wraps!

 - Serve it over cook white or brown rice if you’re not following a low carb diet.